IBM/aspera-cli/docs/README.erb.md

 ```

 - executes **command**: `command subcommand`
-- with one **option**: `option_name`and its *value*: `VAL1`
+- with one **option**: `option_name` and its **value**: `VAL1`
 - the command has one additional **positional argument**: `VAL2`

-If the value of a command, option or argument is constrained by a fixed list of values, then it is possible to use the first letters of the value only, provided that it uniquely identifies the value.
+If the value of a command, option or argument is constrained by a fixed list of values, then it is possible to use a few of the first letters of the value, provided that it uniquely identifies the value.
 For example `<%=cmd%> conf pre ov` is the same as `<%=cmd%> config preset overview`.

 The value of options and arguments is evaluated with the [Extended Value Syntax](#extended).